AanZee/conventions/go/README.md

 ## Code Quality

 I wrote a lint tool, which also checks for cognitive complexity.
-If code is "too complex" (which is mostly caused by conditions, loops etc.) we need to refactor the code, because readable code is easy to maintain in the future.
+If code is "too complex" (which is mostly caused by conditions, loops etc.), I will advice to refactor the code, because understandable code is easy to maintain in the future.

 ## read :
 https://golang.org/doc/effective_go.html